buildkite/docs/pages/apis/graphql/cookbooks/jobs.md

 ## Get all jobs in a given queue for a given timeframe

 Get all jobs in a named queue, created on or after a given date.
-Note that if you want all jobs in the default queue, you do not need to set a queue name, so you can omit the `agentQueryRules` option.
+Note that if you want all jobs across the organization, you do not need to set a queue name, so you can omit the `agentQueryRules` option.

 ```graphql
 query PipelineRecentBuildLastJobQueue {